craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Armors.md

 ` current example numbers give ~700 as MaxArmoring `

-> For example, let's examine a Steel Full-suit Armor, also known as
+> For example, let's examine a Steel Plate Full-suit Armor as made for a traditional human - Medium sized.
+> Medium Armors have a SM of 2.
+Steel Plate has a MV of 8.
+Full-suit Armor has a CV of 15.
+> Material Value (8) + Coverage Value (15) =

 ### Mundane Tags
 #### Padded (x)